CryptoVampire: Automated Reasoning for the Complete Symbolic Attacker Cryptographic Model: Introduction

-{\bf Related Work.} Security properties for cryptographic protocols are typically formalized in terms of trace properties~\cite{DBLP:conf/csfw/Lowe97a} or observational equivalence relations~\cite{DBLP:conf/csfw/ClarksonS08}.
-The former express guarantees on a single execution of a protocol and cover secrecy of random data, authentication, or more in general implicit constraints on the order of relevant events.
+Security properties for cryptographic protocols are typically formalized in terms of trace properties~\cite{loweHierarchyAuthenticationSpecifications1997} or observational equivalence relations~\cite{DBLP:conf/csfw/ClarksonS08}.
+The former express guarantees on a single execution trace (possibly reflecting multiple protocol sessions) and cover secrecy of random data, authentication, and more general constraints on the order of security-relevant events.
 The latter express the inability of an attacker to tell the difference between two protocol configurations, such as the inability to understand which among two low-entropy secrets is used.
-Formal verification of cryptographic protocols is further split into techniques working in the \emph{symbolic} or \emph{computational} model of cryptography.
-Symbolic techniques typically abstract away from the algebraic properties of cryptography by reasoning over the so called \enquote{Dolev-Yao} attacker~\cite{dolev-yao}, which has infinite computational resources at its disposal but is restricted to building only symbolic terms based on those already in their knowledge.
-This results in easier proof techniques, thereby enabling the design of several successful automated protocol verifiers like \textsc{ProVerif}~\cite{proverif} and \textsc{Tamarin}~\cite{tamarin}.

-However, such a symbolic setting does not provide any computational guarantees: for instance, symbolically-secure protocols may in fact be attacked by leveraging weaknesses in the underlying cryptographic realization~\cite{bhargavanTranscriptCollisionAttacks2016}.
+Formal verification of cryptographic protocols is further split into techniques working in the \emph{symbolic} or \emph{computational} model.
+Symbolic techniques typically abstract away from the algebraic properties of cryptography by reasoning over the so-called \enquote{Dolev-Yao} attacker~\cite{dolev-yao}, which has infinite computational resources at its disposal but is restricted to building only symbolic terms based on those already in their knowledge.
+This results in easier proof techniques, which enabled the design of several successful automated protocol verifiers like \textsc{ProVerif}~\cite{proverif} and \textsc{Tamarin}~\cite{tamarin}.
+However, such a symbolic setting does not provide any computational guarantees: for instance, symbolically-secure protocols may, in fact, be attacked by leveraging weaknesses in the underlying cryptographic realization~\cite{bhargavanTranscriptCollisionAttacks2016}.

 The computational cryptographic model is instead based on computational and probabilistic notions, which faithfully describe real-world implementations.
-In a computational setting, the attacker is a probabilistic polynomial-time Turing machine and cryptographic proofs show that if, the attacker is able to break the security of a protocol, then it can also with high probability break commonly accepted mathematical assumptions.
-Such a proof technique over the computational protocol model gives strong practical guarantees over protocol security, but it is much harder to formulate and automate.
+In a computational setting, the attacker is a probabilistic polynomial-time Turing machine, and cryptographic proofs show that if the attacker is able to break the security of a protocol, then it can also with high probability break commonly accepted mathematical assumptions.
+Such a proof technique over the computational protocol model gives strong security guarantees against real-world cryptographic implementations, but it is much harder to formalize and automate.